- a variety of tubes, including cardboard tubes from toilet paper, paper towels, and wrapping paper

-- Sounds can very in volume (loud and soft), and pitch (high and low).
+- Sounds can vary in volume (loud and soft), and pitch (high and low).

-- A sound that becomes louder when the force of the action that is creating the sound is increased.
-A sound becomes softer, or quieter when the force is decreased.
+- A sound becomes louder when the force of the action that is creating the sound is increased.
+A sound becomes softer, or quieter, when the force is decreased.

 - Sounds seem different when they travel through a hollow object.

 Introduce and use key terms such as tube and hose.
 Invite children to practice descriptive words such as louder, softer, same, and different and action verbs like tap, rub, cover, scratch, knock, tickle.
 Help them practice their science skills with words such as listen, notice, compare, and change.

 Tell children that they are going to listen to sounds through tubes.

 - Have children hold a cardboard tube up to their ears and listen to the sounds around them.
 What do they hear?
 Ask:

 - If they take the tube away from their ear, even just a little bit, how do the sounds change?

 - What happens if they cover the other end of the tube with their hand?

 - Jot down children’s comments, questions, and discoveries as they continue to explore listening through cardboard tubes.
 Take photos.
 You will use these photos and notes during your Reflect and Share session.

 - Have children rub a finger lightly along the cardboard tube as they hold it up to their ears.
 What does it sound like?

 - Have them hold the tube away from their ears and rub the tube softly again.
 How is the sound they hear different?
 Encourage children to use their fingers to make other sounds on the tube—what does it sound like when they tap, tickle, or scratch on the tube?